 Track verified source updates, role changes, and current public evidence.

-If the company were to activate AS210401 by originating IP prefixes, it would become a BGP participant, potentially affecting reachability and security for networks that accept its routes.
+If the company were to activate AS210401 by originating IP prefixes, it would become a BGP entity, potentially affecting reachability and security for networks that accept its routes.
 Misconfiguration or hijacking could disrupt traffic.
 The Czech legal registration offers a recourse point, but the lack of operational transparency makes pre‑activation risk assessment difficult.

 Longer-term relevance depends on verified operating, policy, and relationship changes.